stevenmcateer/image-learning/README.md

 A copy of this trained model is saved as trained_model.h5

 # Decision Trees

 ## Feature Extraction & Explanation

 The features that we added to our decision tree algorithm are the following:

-1. Average row totals:
+1. Average row: We averaged each row of the image
-2. Average column totals:
+2. Average column: We averaged each column of the image
-3. Average of the whole image:
+3. Average of the whole image: We averaged the entire image into one number
-4. Compressed image (14x14):
+4. Compressed image: In this feature, we compressed the 28x28 image to a smaller, 14x14 image.

 ## Description of Experiments